lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The EDHOC implementation or the application must enforce information about the intended endpoint, and in particular whether it is a specific identity or a set of identities.
 Either EDHOC passes information about identity to the application for a decision, or EDHOC needs to have access to relevant information and makes the decision on its own.

-* When a Public Key Infrastructure (PKI) is used with certificates, the trust anchor is a Certification Authority (CA) certificate, and the identity is the subject whose unique name (e.g. a domain name, NAI, or EUI) is included in the endpoint's certificate.
+* When a Public Key Infrastructure (PKI) is used with certificates, the trust anchor is a Certification Authority (CA) certificate, and the identity is the subject whose unique name (e.g., a domain name, NAI, or EUI) is included in the endpoint's certificate.
 Before running EDHOC each party needs at least one CA public key certificate, or just the public key, and a specific identity or set of identities it is allowed to communicate with.
 Only validated public-key certificates with an allowed subject name, as specified by the application, are to be accepted.
 EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key in its certificate.
 The certification path provides proof that the subject of the certificate owns the public key in the certificate.

 * Similarly, when a PKI is used with CWTs, each party needs to have a trusted third party public key as trust anchor to verify the end-entity CWTs, and a specific identity or set of identities in the 'sub'(subject) claim of the CWT to determine if it is allowed to communicate with.
 The trusted third party public key can e.g., be stored in a self-signed CWT or in a UCCS.